heshengtao/comfyui_LLM_party/README.md

 ## Features
 1. You can right-click in the comfyui interface, select `llm` from the context menu, and you will find the nodes for this project. [how to use nodes](how_to_use_nodes.md)
-2. Supports OpenAI API driving and custom base_url, allowing the use of a proxy API to drive LLM nodes.If you are using other large model interfaces, you can convert them to the OpenAI API format using [openai-style-api](https://github.com/tian-minghui/openai-style-api).
-Please select the LLM_local node for local deployment.
-Currently, both GLM and LLAMA have been adapted, but LLAMA cannot be used for tool invocations because the native LLAMA does not include this functionality12
-3. The base_url must end with `/v1/`.
-4. Supports importing various file types into LLM nodes.
-With RAG technology, LLM can answer questions based on file content.
-Currently supported file types include: .docx, .xlsx, .csv, .txt, .py, .js, .java, .c, .cpp, .html, .css, .sql, .r, .swift
-5. The tool combine node allows multiple tools to be passed into the LLM node, and the file combine node allows multiple files to be passed into the LLM node.
-6. Supports Google search and single web page search, enabling LLM to perform online queries.
-7. Through the start_dialog node and the end_dialog node, a loopback link can be established between two LLMs, meaning the two LLMs act as each other’s input and output!
+2. Supports API integration or local large model integration.
+Modular implementation for tool invocation.
+3. Local knowledge base integration with RAG support.
+4. Ability to invoke code interpreters.
+5. Enables online queries, including Google search support.
+6. Implement conditional statements within ComfyUI to categorize user queries and provide targeted responses.
+7. Supports looping links for large models, allowing two large models to engage in debates.
+8. Attach any persona mask, customize prompt templates.
+9. Supports various tool invocations, including weather lookup, time lookup, knowledge base, code execution, web search, and single-page search.
+10. Use LLM as a tool node.
+11. Rapidly develop your own web applications using API + Streamlit.
+12. Added a dangerous universal interpreter node that allows the large model to perform any task.
-8. It is recommended to use the show_text node from [ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts) in conjunction with the LLM node for output display.
+13. It is recommended to use the show_text node from [ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts) in conjunction with the LLM node for output display.

 ## Download
 [Baidu Cloud Download](https://pan.baidu.com/s/13ogn1np6bHgxOJhS--QJmg?pwd=jppj) (Recommended!
 Includes a compressed package of comfyui with the environment setup completed, and a folder for this project.
 After downloading the former, there’s no need for further environment configuration!)